msmccormack/DATA440/Final_Project.md

 # Final Project

-## Analysis of gravity model for London
+## Analysis of gravity model for London/Introduction

 Following "Dr. D's Idiots Guide to Spatial Interaction Modelling for Dummies", in which we create a gravity model for London, helped me understand what was going on in this project before really getting into the weeds of it all.
 It provided a comprehensive overview of what our own approach should look like.
 The guide began with showing us how to calculate a distance matrix for all combinations of origin/destination pairs of boroughs.
 Next, the guide went over how to create estimates of commuter flows by transportation type for the whole country (this part also included extra data on income, job numbers, and total population for the areas, which shows the relative desirability of these areas).
 These commuter flows can be visualized with lines connecting each borough, with varying thickness - higher thickness represents higher commuting flows, and thinner lines represent lower commuting flows.
 After this, Dr. D's guide explained how to create the gravity model itself, providing some mathematic and descriptive elements about how the model works.
 It was incredibly helpful to see the formulas and their descriptions written out before actually implementing the model.
 Finally, the guide went over how to estimate model parameters, and test/improve the model accuracy.